“It’s the most romantic place you’ll ever see,” said my pretty Irish friend.

 The waterways around the five villages are protected by the L’Area marina protetta Cinque Terre.
 Large vessels (like yachts) can’t dock here, and you’re not going to see a jet ski.
 It feels clean and uncontaminated.

 The Cinque Terre is recognized by UNESCO as a place of worldwide importance to cultural and natural heritage.
-As of July 2014, Italy has 50 total sites inscribed on UNESCO’s list, making it the country with most World Heritage Sites (followed by China with 47 sites).
+As of 2017, Italy has 52 total sites inscribed on UNESCO’s list, making it the country with most World Heritage Sites.

 13) I like to skip the crowds.
 Where should I hike?